linvi/tweetinvi/Developer Tools/README.md

 Add the PowerShell.Exe.Config to C:\Windows\System32\WindowsPowerShell\v1.0
 > Set-ExecutionPolicy RemoteSigned

+If this command does not work run

+> Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

 Restart the machine (pscx cannot be used otherwise)

 ## To use `-sign` option to sign output binary